VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/pixel/weave/weave-basic.md

 ## Configuration

   * **Direction** -  Configures the direction of bar movement.
-    * Up – The bars move in a upward direction.
+    * Moves Up – The bars move in a upward direction.
-    * Down – The bars move in a downward direction.
+    * Moves Down – The bars move in a downward direction.
+    * Vertical Expand – The bars move outward from the center.
+    * Vertical Compress – The bars move in a motion that looks like they are compressing in the middle.
-    * Left – The bars move from right to left.
+    * Moves Left – The bars move from right to left.
-    * Right – The bars move from left to right.
+    * Moves Right – The bars move from left to right.
+    * Horizontal Expand – The bars move outward from the center.
+    * Horizontal Compress – The bars move in a motion that looks like they are compressing in the middle.
-    * Compress – The bars move in a motion that looks like they are compressing in the middle.
+    * Center Compress – The bars move in a motion that looks like they are compressing in the middle.
-    * Expands – The bars move outward from the center.
+    * Center Expand – The bars move outward from the center.
-    * Horizontal Compress / Expand – This is the same as Compress / Expand only in the opposite plane.

   * **Rotation** - The rotation of the weave bars.
 The weave bars can rotate in either direction using the following mapping to the curve: